My photography equipment includes:

 The latest addition to my stable is a Panasonic LUMIX LX10, which is going to be used for BTS and the places that I don’t usually carry a DSLR.

-60mm f2.8D Micro-Nikkor, Probably on my camera more than any other lens, the 60mm is a little short for heavy 1:1 macro work, but is a great normal(ish) lens, and works great for a lot of the not quite 1:1 pictures that are closer than a regular lens can do.
-I also love the dampening of the manual focus on this lens, although it does ad a little to the complexity.
+60mm f2.8D Micro-Nikkor, Probably a little short for heavy 1:1 macro work, but it is a great normal(ish) lens, and works great for a lot of the not quite 1:1 pictures that are closer than a regular lens can do.
+I also love the dampening of the manual focus on this lens, although it does add a little to the complexity.
 There is a locking ring on the lens that engages and disengages the manual focus collar.
 This allows the focus collar to be nicely damped for smooth manual focusing without slowing auto focus.

 PC-E NIKKOR 24mm F3.5D ED.
 Replacing an old 28mm PC lens that I had, this is a great landscape and architecture lens.
 Shift allows you to correct the converging line effect that occurs when you tilt a lens back.
 The tilt effect is most associated with minimizing depth of field, but can be used to increase the perceived depth of field as well.
 Tilting the ens away from the plane you are photographing, i.e. tilting up when photographing the ground for a landscape, causes the depth of field to become smaller, tilting it down effectively spreads the focal plane along the ground, increasing the perceived DoF.

 Nikkor 50mm f1.8D.
 Great little lens for the cost, with a fast f1.8 maximum aperture.
 A 35mm might be better on a DX sensor, but the 50mm is a very versatile length on either DX or FX/film.